 This morning you will explore Galaba which is a beautiful part of Azerbaijan with a rich and ancient history.
-Besides visiting the Historical Museum of Galaba which house many historic artefacts from the area, you also see the renowned ruins of the ancient walled city, Chukhur Galaba, which dates back to the 4th century BC.
+Besides visiting the Historical Museum of Galaba which house many historic artefacts from the area, you also see the renowned ruins of the ancient walled city, Haghartsin, which dates back to the 4th century BC.

 From here, continue on to Nidj village and meet the native Udin people.
 The Udin people are considered to be the descendants of the people of Caucasian Albania.
-Currently, they live in Azerbaijan, Russia, Georgia, Armenia, Kazakhstan, Ukraine and many other countries.
-The total number is about 10,000 people, their religion is Christianity.
+Currently, they live in Azerbaijan, Russia, Georgia, Armenia, Kazakhstan, Ukraine and many other countries, their numbers totalling around 10,000 people.

 Later you will arrive in Sheki and visit the colourful Sheki Bazaar.
 Here, you can find virtually everything you may want to eat: local fruits, berries, spices, freshly baked bread, honey, cheeses and Sheki sweets.
 Also visit Sheki Palace and the village of Kis.